Coxwell Entrance Closure

 Virtual Care: Privacy

 Your privacy is very important to us at MGH.
 We protect your privacy during virtual appointments in the same way as we do during an in-person appointment.
+By accepting a virtual visit, you express your consent to receive virtual care services.

-Are OTN and Zoom safe and private?
+Are Teams and OTN safe and private?

 Click here to learn more about preparing for your video appointment with OTN.